FridahKimathi/triangle-tracker/README.md

 ##### Specifications:
     The program should not accept non-numeric characters.This is made possible by use of the isNaN method.

+    The program should be able to identify a set of numbers that cannot  form a triangle.This is because the sum of two of its sides are less than  or equal to the other side.

+    The program should be able to identify an isosceles triangle.This is because an it has two of its sides equal.

     The program should be able to identify an equilateral triangle which has all its sides equal.

-    The program should be able to identify a scalene triangle.The scalene triangle has non of its sides equal to the other.In addition a sum of two of its sides should be less than the other side
+    The program should be able to identify a scalene triangle.The scalene triangle has non of its sides equal to the other.In addition a sum of two of its sides should be greater  than the other side.

-    The program should be able to identify a set of numbers that cannot  form a triangle.This is because the sum of two of its sides are equal or less than the other side.
+#### Bugs:
+        There are no know bugs in this program.
 ###### Technologies used:
     Javascript
     HTML